nsdf-fabric/nsdf-slac/docs/cli.md

 ## Getting Started

-### 🐍 Python tooling

-Before getting started, make sure you have Python 3.10 or higher installed on your machine.
+To begin, make sure you have Python 3.10 or higher installed on your machine.
 You can download it from the official website: [Install Python](https://www.python.org/downloads/).

 In this guide, we will be using [uv](https://docs.astral.sh/uv/) to manage a virtual environment.
 You can install `uv` by following this [installation guide](https://docs.astral.sh/uv/getting-started/installation/).